TheMilkies/Cate/readme.md

   <img align="center" src="cate_example.png" width="766.4" height="716.8">
 </p>

+## Introduction
+Cate is a simple build system for the C family of languages (minus C#).
+While not as feature rich as CMake or as fast as Ninja-build, Cate achieves a simple syntax that doesn't feel much different to C/C++.

+Unlike CMake/Make, Cate is not Turing complete.
+It doesn't feature if-statements, loops, functions, or anything that is not related to building.

 ### Table of contents
 - [Cate: A Build System for the sane.](#cate--a-build-system-for-the-sane)
   * [Introduction](#introduction)